twohill/silverstripe-standard-base/README.md

 ## Getting Started

-1) Create a project with the recipe and then install the front-end dependencies
+1) It is generally best to "inline" this recipe as once you've installed it you will be customising a lot

     ```sh
-    composer create-project twohill/silverstripe-standard-base my-project
+    mkdir my-project
     cd my-project
+    composer init
+    mkdir public
+    composer require silverstripe/recipe-plugin
+    composer require-recipe twohill/silverstripe-standard-base
     yarn build
     ```